woom221/web-programming-tutor/README.md

 ## HTML Demonstration

-After a quick overview on HTML, an example HTML document was produced as a quick example before the deadline of assignment 1 which was about producing the students' very first website using pure HTML.
+After a brief overview of HTML, an example HTML document was created to serve as a quick reference before the Assignment 1 deadline, which required students to build their first website using pure HTML.
+To further support their understanding, a demonstration video was also provided.

-Demonstration video was provided to enhance the students' understandings.